Fix Blue Screen Errors on Windows 10

 - If uninstalling an update fixes the blue screen error, temporarily block the update from automatically installing again.

-- 2Blue screen error doesn't let you get to the desktop.If you can't get to the desktop, and your PC has restarted several times, it will enter automatic repair.Advertisement
+- 2If you can't get to the desktop, and your PC has restarted several times, it will enter automatic repair.Blue screen error doesn't let you get to the desktop.Advertisement

 - After automatic repair, on the Choose an option screen, select Troubleshoot > Advanced options > System Restore.
 This option takes your PC back to an earlier point in time, called a system restore point.